| |

-As a woman who breastfed for over 13 months—and extensively studied the postpartum time period—breastfeeding has a special place in my heart.
-With World Breastfeeding Week under way, today we’re diving into how to increase nutrients in breast milk.
+As a woman who was able to breastfeed both of her babies for over a year and a half—and extensively studied the postpartum time period—breastfeeding has a special place in my heart.
+Whether you recently gave birth or your baby is due in 2026, today we’re diving into how to increase nutrients in breast milk.
 Because yes, it’s possible!
 It’s important to know how the maternal diet affects breast milk.
 Said differently: what you eat matters.
 Nourishing yourself is also essential for postpartum healing.
 Breast milk is unanimously described as the perfect food for babies, and it’s influenced (heavily) by a mother’s diet.
 Don’t overlook the value of eating specific foods to boost your milk supply and enhance the quality of your milk.

 Undoubtedly, breast milk is remarkably nutrient-dense.
 Its benefits are a dime a dozen.
 And research indicates that breast milk is affected by a mother’s diet.
-Meaning, her body’s nutrient stores impact the quality (and quantity) of her milk.
+Meaning, that her body’s nutrient stores impact the quality (and quantity) of her milk.
 This becomes especially important for women who struggle to make healthy choices before, during, or after pregnancy.
 Studies show that a woman’s food choices influence the nutritional profile of her breast milk.
-In fact, breast milk is comprised of nutritional choices a mother makes before she even conceives!
-This goes without saying, but it’s biologically impossible for a lactating woman to transfer nutrients—via breast milk—she does not have.
+In fact, breast milk is comprised of the nutritional choices a mother makes before she even conceives!
+It’s biologically impossible for a lactating woman to transfer nutrients, via breast milk, she does not have.
 In other words, nutrients present in a nursing mother’s diet are exemplified in the breast milk she produces.

 There are three stages of breast milk: colostrum, transitional milk, and mature milk.